 Areas of Expertise

-Fiction, Theater (including plays, musicals, opera, Rock Opera), Film Scripts and Nonfiction
+Fiction, Theater (including plays, musicals, opera, Rock Opera) and Film Scripts

 Areas of Scholarship

-Popular Culture in Writing (Stonecoast Presentation for Summer 2018: Pop Goes the Writer) Elizabeth writes an ongoing blog on popular culture: Celebrities in Disgrace; she co-edited two anthologies on Pop Culture subjects (soap operas and teen idols)
+Popular Culture in Writing (Stonecoast Presentation: Pop Goes the Writer) Elizabeth has written a blog on popular culture: Celebrities in Disgrace; she co-edited two anthologies on Pop Culture subjects (soap operas and teen idols)

-Idol Talk: Women Writers on the Teenage Infatuations That Changed Their Lives 2018; Anthology co-edited by Elizabeth and Tamra Wilson; featuring an essay (“Bogie and the Boys”) by Elizabeth; published by McFarland Books
+Idol Talk: Women Writers on the Teenage Infatuations That Changed Their Lives; Anthology co-edited by Elizabeth and Tamra Wilson; featuring an essay (“Bogie and the Boys”) by Elizabeth; published in 2018 by McFarland Books

-Tonya & Nancy: the Rock Opera, Live in Concert at 54Below— a commercial CD 2018: CD produced by Broadway Records; lyrics (printed in CD jacket material) by Elizabeth Searle; release in Summer, 2018
+Tonya & Nancy: the Rock Opera, Live in Concert at 54Below— CD produced in 2018 by Broadway Records

-Soap Opera Confidential: Writers and Soap Insiders on Why We'll Tune In Tomorrow As the World Turns Restlessly by the Guiding Light of Our LivesIdol Talk: Women Writers on the Teenage Infatuations That Changed Their Lives 2017; Anthology co-edited by Elizabeth and Suzanne Strempek Shea; featuring an essay (“Sister Soaps”) by Elizabeth; published by McFarland Books in Spring, 2017
+Soap Opera Confidential: Writers and Soap Insiders on Why We'll Tune In Tomorrow As the World Turns Restlessly by the Guiding Light of Our LivesIdol Talk: Women Writers on the Teenage Infatuations That Changed Their Lives 2017; Anthology co-edited by Elizabeth and Suzanne Strempek Shea; featuring an essay (“Sister Soaps”) by Elizabeth; published in 2017 by McFarland Books

 Recent STONECOAST Presentations: Ethan Frome: A Fireside Discussion Stage to Page seminar about One Act Plays New Media seminar covering Blogging and online journalism The Secret History: Unlocking the Secrets of the Literary Mystery